PseudoDevs/IamGhost/FATAL13.md

-Last updated: 2024-04-02 18:51:48
+Last updated: 2024-04-02 18:52:22
-Random Quote: Fear makes strangers of people who would be friends. - Shirley MacLaine
+Random Quote: Luck is what happens when preparation meets opportunity. - Seneca the Younger